ansys/pyansys-dev-guide/doc/source/content_writing/rst_files_writers/index.rst

       tab_sets

 The ``maxdepth`` attribute of the ``.. toctree::`` directive specifies the maximum number of heading levels to show in the documentation's right pane, labeled **On this page**.
-In this writer's guide, the ``maxdepth`` attribute is set to ``3`` for all sections.
+In this guide, the ``maxdepth`` attribute is set to ``3`` for all sections.
 The ``.. toctree::`` directive then includes an ordered list of the RST files to show in the **Section Navigation** pane.
 The RST extensions for the files in this list are omitted.